lookinALX/EulerProjectSolutions/README.md

-# Project-Euler
+# Project-Euler-Python
-Solutions for Euler's problems
+Solutions for Euler's problems with Python